 There's more where that came from.

-That's what some market watchers are saying about Monday's sharp selloff, following a stunning—yet, some say, suspect—run-up of well over 20 percent from the standing bear market low of March 9.
+That's what some market watchers are saying about the sharp selloff in stocks Tuesday, following a stunning—yet, some say, suspect—run-up of well over 20 percent from the standing bear market low of March 9.

 "Whenever you get that kind of move in that short a period when news is still mixed, you're vulnerable to a setback," says money manager Jim Awad, managing director at Zephyr Management.
 "We've gone from the bear market to the never-never land."

 Caution and skepticism has been building in some quarters recently, particularly as the Dow Industrials hugged a 200-point trading range over the 11 sessions going into Monday.

 To some, however, the writing was already on the wall late last week, even as the major indices edged to new highs Friday in their spring sprint.